 Dogs love to chase things- rabbits, cats, the mailman, and baby chicks.

-It is their nature to do this and expecting them to not chase chicks is a bit optimistic.
+It is their nature to do this, and expecting them not to chase chicks is a bit optimistic.

 Many folks have dogs and cats happily co-existing with their flock.

 Training a puppy is best since they can be trained easily at this age.
-An older dog can learn but the process will be longer and many folks do not have the time or patience for correction training.
+An older dog can learn, but the process will be longer, and many folks do not have the time or patience for correction training.

 Lack of Security

-Chicken is a favorite dinner for many predators- foxes, raccoons, hawks and so forth, so you need to have top notch security for your birds.
+Chicken is a favorite dinner for many predators- foxes, raccoons, hawks, and so forth, so you need to have top-notch security for your birds.

-Many people have found this out the hard way thinking their birds are secure and safe only to find it wasn’t so.
+Many people have found this out the hard way thinking their birds are secure and safe, only to find it wasn’t.

-Your coop should be able to withstand assault from many different sources.
-Rats for instance will gnaw through the base or side of a run to access the feed, eggs or small chicks.
+Your coop should be able to withstand an assault from many different sources.
+Rats, for instance, will gnaw through the base or side of a run to access the feed, eggs, or small chicks.

-We all know how cute raccoons are right?
+We all know how cute raccoons are, right?
 You won’t think so if one gets into your coop.

 Foxes, coyotes, weasels will all try to dig into your run and coop.
-Be sure that your perimeters are safe and remember to bury your hardware mesh.
+Be sure that your perimeters are safe, and remember to bury your hardware mesh.

 Hawks are difficult to protect against if you pasture your chickens.

-It is said that if you have poultry you will have vermin.
-Rats, mice, voles and chipmunks will all visit the henhouse looking for food.
+It is said that if you have poultry, you will have vermin.
+Rats, mice, voles, and chipmunks will all visit the henhouse looking for food.

 There are three different types of poison in common use:

-- Vitamin Based: Will kill within twenty four hours.
-This does have an antidote but should be used cautiously when animals, birds and small children are present.
+- Vitamin Based: Will kill within twenty-four hours.
+This does have an antidote but should be used cautiously when animals, birds, and small children are present.

-Always use poison with extreme caution around any livestock, pets and children.
+Always use poison with extreme caution around any livestock, pets, and children.
 Animals can and do eat poisoned meat and become sick themselves.

 Chickens and Chemicals Don’t Mix!

-Chickens are plain nosey and will investigate just about anything if they think its food!
+Chickens are plain nosey and will investigate just about anything if they think it’s food!

 Bleach, gasoline, oils, antifreeze should all be contained within a cupboard or placed out of reach for your hens.

-Glass, Wire and Nails
+Glass, Wire, and Nails

 It is important to have more than one drinking station.
-Occasionally you will get a hen that will guard her drinker so the lowest in the pecking order may get deprived.
+Occasionally you will get a hen that will guard her drinker, so the lowest in the pecking order may get deprived.